MrUnbelievable92/MaxMath/README.md

 Note:
 - [C Sharp Dev Tools](https://github.com/MrUnbelievable92/C-Sharp-Dev-Tools) (conditionally compiled runtime checks) is required.
 Unit tests for this library are included in this repository.
 - This library utilizes Avx2 as often as possible.
 Optimized fallback procedures for Sse4 and Sse2 are included, aswell as a managed C# implementation.
 There are currently no plans for supporting ARM or other instruction sets in the future, although Burst/LLVM is generally good at vectorizing some of the code for them.
+- The "float8" type does not support deterministic compilation across all platforms with Unity.Burst.
+Split up the vector into two "float4" vectors via the properties "myfloat8.v4_0" and "myfloat8.v4_4" to take advantage of deterministic compilation instead.

 # How To Use This Library